jebaquera/TriviaGame/README.md

 Shaken Not Stirred.
 A trivia game for James Bond aficionados.
 <br />
 OVERVIEW:
-The object of the game is to answer as many of the James Bond themed questions within the allotted time of 30 seconds.
+The object of the game is to answer as many of the James Bond themed questions within the allotted time of 40 seconds.
+Each question will be displayed to the user for 10 seconds.
 <br />
 The game is labeled as starting at Round One “Typing Pool”.
 With each high score the player can keep graduating to more challenging levels until they reach secret agent status. <em> Note: This version of the game does not include the aforementioned “higher” levels.</em>
 <br />